Bicaru20/PSIV-Car_tracking/README.md

 - Detailed documentation and usage instructions.

 ## Dataset

-- Recorded videos from UAB parking lot
+Recorded videos from the UAB parking lot are used for training and testing.

 ## Step 1: Detecting Cars

 In the first step of the project, we implement two distinct approaches to detect and identify cars within video streams or images.
 These approaches are designed to capture the presence and locations of cars using different methods.

 1. YOLO v8 Object Detection: